-The controllers used in the experiments are designed based on the assumption that there is no platform tilt, but platform, we use a high sensitivity leveling mechanism.
+Our high-mass optical table has rigid legs, while the base of the air spindle is supported by three adjustable legs; see Figure 9.
+To reduce the tilt of the air spindle platform, we use a high sensitivity leveling mechanism.
 The three shafts were machined with threads of 1/2-13 on one end and threads of 1/2-20 on the opposite end.
 The lower end of each shaft is inserted into a tapped support block.
 By turning each shaft by means of a 12-in arm with an adjustment resolution of approximately 1° , the differential displacement provided by the shaft can be used to tilt the air spindle with a differential resolution of approximately 0.013° .
 This mechanism is crucial in reducing the platform tilt.